THE HEALING ARTS

 The osteopaths decided to give up their manipulative work, for the most part, and just become licensed as allopathic doctors.
 Some of their excellent techniques are still taught at osteopathic medical schools, but not much, and most osteopaths do not offer manipulative therapy.

-Methods to apply these include various diets, baths, enemas, douches, massage, manipulation, reflexology, oxygen therapies, sunbathing, lifestyle, and hot and cold applications to the body.
+Methods to apply these include various diets, baths, enemas, douches, massage, manipulation, reflexology, oxygen therapies, sunbathing, and hot and cold applications to the body.

 The concept is that one will not give poisonous remedies to heal disease.
 Instead, one seeks to change the environment around the body to make it healthier, and in this way the body heals itself.

 Nature-cure is somewhat popular in Europe, where people can go on a “spa vacation” to “take the cure”, as it is called.
 They rest a lot, eat fresh food, sit in the sun, bath in the mineral springs, have a massage and perhaps a colonic irrigation, and sit in the sauna or steam bath.
-They come home refreshed, slimmer, and healthier.
+They often come home refreshed, slimmer, and healthier.

 Nature-cure never became as popular in the United States, although some hot spring resorts and the famous Battle Creek Sanitarium in Michigan flourished in America during the late 19th and early 20th centuries.